neptune-ai/docs/docs/integrations/r-support.rst

 Create experiment
 -----------------

-To start tracking you need to create an experiment.
+To start tracking, you must create an experiment.

 You can:

-* name your experiments,
+* Name your experiments
-* tag them to keep your work organized
+* Tag them to keep your work organized
-* specify params to keep track of hyperparameters of your experiments
+* Specify params to keep track of hyperparameters of your experiments

 For example: